tru0067/GTFO-VanillaReloaded/README.md

 -   Bio-symbiosis bullet cost multiplier: 0.5 -> 0.75
 -   Bio-symbiosis shot delay multiplier: 0.6 -> 0.9

+## Miscellaneous Changes

+-   Sledgehammer, Knife and Bat have had `CanHitMultipleEnemies` set to `true`.
+This allows them to double hit enemies with the hitscan check and first hitbox like Spear can.
+    -   This change has been made to prevent the annoying scenario of accidentally hitting an enemy with the fist hitbox rather than the one you're aiming at with the hitscan check.
+    -   This change has also been made because double hits are fun.

 ## Acknowledgements

 A massive thanks to Jish, for inspiring me to start this project and getting me through the early stages.
 Thanks to Rayalot72, Chill Dude, D4RKEVA, BLACK_DRAGON and Beth for their insight on game balance.
 And thanks to my dog Petra, for being a lil cutie.